letizialicitra/Informatique_Graphique/README.md

 # BE-2 19/01/24
 ## 2.1 Shadows

 In this section, we will introduce **shadowing effects**.
 Specifically, when an intersection occurs between the light source and the Scene, we will cast another ray.
 If this ray intersects with a Sphere and the distance between the sphere and the ground floor is smaller than the distance between the light source and the ground floor, we will color that pixel black.
 These modifications can be observed in the main function, where I added the ray *ray_light*.
-If an intersection occurs and the distance *t_light* (from the ray to the light) is less than *d_light_squared*, calculated as
+If an intersection occurs and the distance *t_light* (from the ray to the light) is less than *d_light_squared*, the color will be set to black, resulting in a shadow effect.
-$$
-({light} - \mathbf{P}).\text{norm2()}
-$$
- the color will be set to black, resulting in a shadow effect.

 Moreover, we can incorporate **gamma correction** to enhance the precision of color intensity.
 This involves raising the RGB values (within a normalized range [0, 1]) to the power of $1/\gamma$, typically where $\gamma = 2.2$.